 As an example, a consistent new skill in this ‘new normal’ world is that of creating virtual engagement.
 Recognising that clients will get distracted, rather than filling awkward gaps by ‘presenting’ or trying to rush conversations, top salespeople are learning how to ask different types of questions, checking in verbally with clients that the call is progressing to their satisfaction…

 As with most skills it’s all about practice and feedback!
-In our own virtual sales programmes for example, we have now moved our sales simulations to this new world, with salespeople rehearsing live virtual sales calls between training modules, from setting them up, to running the call with Greenbank tutors or their managers playing the client role and giving immediate feedback.
+In our own virtual sales programmes for example, we have now moved our sales simulations to the virtual world, with salespeople rehearsing live sales virtual calls between training modules, from setting them up to running the call with Greenbank tutors or their managers playing the client role and giving immediate feedback.
 This can really help to develop confidence and allow their natural sales skills to shine…

 Increased caution means more people getting involved in decision making.
-This can be very frustrating, but instead of trying to artificially accelerate the process, top salespeople are taking time to really understand the new buying process – who is involved and the precise steps they need to follow.
+This can be very frustrating for salespeople wanting to rush deals through, but instead of trying to artificially accelerate the process, top salespeople are taking time to really understand the new buying process – who is involved and the precise steps they need to follow.
 To support this, one of the coaching questions we encourage sales leaders to use is ‘walk me through their buying process’ and then follow up questions such as “is anybody else likely to be involved?” where does procurement come in?
 Who could say no to this step?
 Where is the budget going to come from?
 It may seem obvious, but many salespeople make assumptions about this and as a result make over-optimistic forecasts.
 The good news is that these ‘Process’ questions are quite easy to ask buyers!

 This is probably our top tip and can be the quickest ‘win’.
 With more people involved in a buying decision and face-to-face contact difficult, the emails and proposals your sales teams send to their main contact will be sent to others – many of whom may not know your organisation or the services you offer – and can be a major influencing tool.